 <link rel="canonical" href="https://www.example.com/category?page=4">

-Although the rel=”next” and rel=”prev” attributes should, in most cases, cause Google to return the root page in the SERPs, you can further encourage this and prevent “Duplicate meta descriptions” or “Duplicate title tags” warnings in Google Search Console with an easy modification to your code.
+To encourage Google to return the root page in the SERPs and prevent “Duplicate meta descriptions” or “Duplicate title tags” warnings in Google Search Console, make an easy modification to your code.

 If the root page has the formula: